Coyenn/personal-site/packages/custom-richtext-blocks/README.md

 # Custom Richtext Features

-This package includes several custom richtext features that can be used in withe the lexical richtext editor.
+This package includes custom richtext features that can be used in with the lexical richtext editor.